 Master's Degree in Music Business

 Students learn about business administration in the music industry by studying intellectual property, artist management, strategic marketing and contract law.
-Practical skills may be attained through the completion of a thesis or internship opportunity within an entertainment setting.
 Additional topics include:

 - Music business entrepreneurship

 - Business ethics